With age come wisdom, experience and, unfortunately, a higher risk of bladder cancer.

 Time gives you more chances to become exposed to harmful chemicals that get processed through your system.
 These chemicals collect in urine in the bladder before leaving the body.

-“Elderly age is a significant risk factor for cancer in general; repeated exposures to risk factors, including smoking, may result in an accumulation of genetic changes that can contribute to bladder cancer development,” says oncologist Moshe Ornstein, MD.
+“Elderly age is a significant risk factor for cancer in general.
+Repeated exposures to risk factors, including smoking, may result in an accumulation of genetic changes that can contribute to bladder cancer development,” says oncologist Petros Grivas, MD, PhD.

-In fact, about 90 percent of those with bladder cancer are older than age 55.
+In fact, about 90% of those with bladder cancer are older than age 55.
 The average age of diagnosis is 73 years.

-“A man has about a 1 in 27 chance of developing bladder cancer during his lifetime, while a woman’s risk is about 1 in 89,” says Dr. Ornstein.
+“A man has about a 1 in 26 chance of developing bladder cancer during his lifetime, while a woman’s risk is about 1 in 90,” says Dr. Grivas.

 Men may develop bladder cancer more frequently than women because more men smoke tobacco and more may choose careers that involve incidental or chronic exposure to dangerous fumes and compounds.

-“Certain professions, such as firefighting, machining and truck driving may increase risk because people in these professions have more exposure to toxins and chemicals; smoking can further increase this risk” says Dr. Ornstein.
+“Certain professions, such as firefighting, machining and truck driving may increase risk because people in these professions have more exposure to toxins and chemicals; smoking can further increase this risk,” says Dr. Grivas.

 Understanding what can increase your risk of developing bladder cancer as you age can empower you to take preventive steps.